 The above-mentioned posts are pretty great on their own, but if you want to increase their effectiveness, consider implementing the following tips:

 Use hashtags – Tag your posts with the appropriate hashtags to increase their findability.
-Look for common tags in your industry, and see if you can incorporate them in your content.
+Look for common tags in your industry, and see if you can incorporate them into your content.
 For instance, in fashion, many retailers tag their posts with popular #OOTD hashtag.

 You could also explore trending hashtags on Instagram to find popular ones that you can leverage.
 Just make sure that you’re only using relevant and appropriate hashtags in your posts.